 London is still attractive, in terms of, real estate buying and investments in luxury homes.
 As per the figures released by HM Revenue and Customs data, in the tax year, April 2017 at least 300 homes were sold for more than £10m each, and this indicated an increase by 100 homes, in comparison to the 12 months before.
 The decline in the pound by 13 percent against the dollar, since June 2016, offers superior opportunities to grab a deal in a favorite location.
 The report by Knight Frank reveals 12.5 percent of the growth in new property buyers could be seen in Q3 in 2018 as compared to Q3 2017, and the markets had growth by 31 percent in new buyers in prime central and prime outer London properties in the year as compared to 2016.

 Global high net worth investors are seeking to benefit from the decline in value of prime properties in London, while, the decline in sterling value provides options to get luxury homes in range £10m-plus at a lower price, before the completion of the referendum.
 Many ultra-rich high net worth buyers are cashing on rapidly before the currency price regains.

-A recent report by Knight Frank - St John's Wood in the central London continues to attract investments as the prices are low as compared to Chelsea, Mayfair, Belgravia and Kensington.
+A recent report by Knight Frank - St John's Wood in central London continues to attract investments as the prices are low as compared to Chelsea, Mayfair, Belgravia, and Kensington.
 Locally in London, many transactions have been held over the referendum and dealings in the mid-section real estate residential markets are expected to grow in the post Brexit phase.
 There are speculations that if the deal goes really bad, political instability and economic weakness can help buyers to take a quick decision in such markets.